-Accidents usually happen when least expected, so always think safety first.
-Examine every situation carefully to assess the potential for eye injury and make sure to understand Why You Should Wear Safety Eyewear in the first place.
+Accidents usually happen when least expected, so always think about safety first.
+Scrutinize every situation to assess the potential for eye injury and make sure to understand Why You Should Wear Safety Eyewear in the first place.

 Realize too that hazards aren’t always obvious, and injury doesn’t always show itself right away.
-For example, The Dangers Of UV Radiation are almost always present.
-Also, the increase of computer vision syndrome as an issue both at home and in the workplace makes Managing Electronic Display Eye Strain important.
+For example, The Dangers Of UV Radiation is almost always present.
+Also, the increase of computer vision syndrome as an issue at home and in the workplace makes Managing Electronic Display Eye Strain important.

-For those who wear eye protection regularly, understand why wearing the right eyewear is important.
-Most eye injuries that happen while wearing safety eyewear happen when people wear the wrong type of eyewear for the situation.
+Those who wear eye protection regularly understand why wearing the proper eyewear is essential.
+But unfortunately, most eye injuries while wearing safety eyewear happens when people wear the wrong type of eyewear for the situation.

 Whatever you’re doing, consider your surroundings and the potential for eye hazards to you or others.
-It doesn’t matter if you’re at home, work or the ball field, make sure you wear the appropriate protective eyewear for the tasks at hand.
+It doesn’t matter if you’re at home, work, or on the ball field; make sure you wear the appropriate protective eyewear for the task.
 Consistently wearing safety eyewear and practicing good safety habits will significantly reduce your chances of an eye injury.